Back to Blog

 Building Your Complete Home Setup

 A premium treadmill is just one piece of a complete home gym.
-If you're already spending $4000+ on cardio equipment, consider rounding out your setup with quality strength training gear.
-The Bowflex SelectTech adjustable dumbbells (~$400) take up minimal space but give you a full weight range.
+If you're already investing serious cash on cardio equipment, round out your setup with quality strength training gear.
+The Bowflex SelectTech 552 adjustable dumbbells take up minimal space but give you a full weight range — the single biggest space saver in any HDB home gym.

 Recovery is crucial when you're training at home without the social pressure of a gym.
-A Theragun PRO massage gun (~$500) is expensive but game-changing for post-run recovery, especially if you're putting serious miles on your new treadmill.
+The Theragun PRO Plus massage gun is the unit you want for post-run quad and calf recovery, especially if you're putting serious miles on your new treadmill.

 Frequently Asked Questions